HoloInJava/jipl/README.md

 ## Using it in the console
 You can run the given jar file directly from the console using `java -jar JIPL.jar`, you will then be able to input any JIPL expression and get the output.
-Or, in a more practical way, you can add a file name as an argument to the command, like `java -jar JIPL.jar test.jipl`; this executes the local file "test.jipl" using JIPL.
+Or, in a more practical way, you can add file names as arguments to the command, like `java -jar JIPL.jar test1.jipl test2.jipl`; this executes the local files `test1.jipl` then `test2.jipl` using JIPL.

 # A Quick Documentation :page_with_curl:
-This section will quickly go trough every feature currently available in JIPL, further examples can be found in the `/src/examples` folder.
+This section will quickly go trough every feature currently available in JIPL, further examples can be found in the [`/examples`](https://github.com/HoloInJava/jipl/tree/master/examples) folder.
+Also, please feel free to suggest any new example from your creation, we`ll gladly add it!

 ## Variables